marisanesmith/responsive_portfolio/README.md

 1. Add Bootstrap Reference Links for CSS and JS from the getbootstrap webpage

 ## Add the Navigation Bar
+1. In getbootstrap.com navigate to Components
+2. Click into the Navs & tabs menu and scroll down to the horizonal alignment options
-1. Add the horizonal alignment navigation bar as a right aligned menu with justify content end
+3. Copy the horizonal alignment navigation bar as a right aligned menu with class justify-content-end
+4. Add the copied code into html.index